rsek/datasworn/ironsworn_moves.md

 Roll  | Result
 ------|------------------------------------------------------------------------------------
 1-10  | You are overwhelmed.
 Face Desolation.
-11-25 | You give up. *Endure Harm* (if possible, one relevant to your current crisis).
+11-25 | You give up. *Forsake Your Vow* (if possible, one relevant to your current crisis).
 26-50 | You give in to a fear or compulsion, and act against your better instincts.
 51-00 | You persevere.